Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft beta 1.19.70
+This page assumes the format of Minecraft 1.19.80
 :::

 In Scripting API, most of the core features are implemented in the `@minecraft/server` module, with lots of methods to interact a Minecraft world, including entities, blocks, dimensions, and more programmatically.
 This article contains a basic introduction to some of the core API mechanics, for more detailed information please visit [Microsoft docs](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server).